tusharjain1082/FilediskProxy.Net/FilediskProxyNet/README.md

 All the nessessary code and the features have been completed.
 There might be bugs, so you may inform them to me or fix them yourself.

-there are 3 modes available in both the driver and the proxy application server. both software make use of them to run file based virtual disk drive. this is not a professional source code, offcourse bugs should exist but fixable.
+there are 4 modes available in both the driver and the proxy application server. both software make use of them to run file based virtual disk drive. this is not a professional source code, offcourse bugs should exist but fixable.

 1. shared memory
 2. pipe
 3. winsock2
+4. file

 please open the "filedisk-proxy-test" folder where you can find the binary executable files and test and use them.